Billy Goodman: 1954–1957

 In 1954, Goodman returned to his "jack of all trades" role with the Bosox.
 After starting the season at second, he moved over to third when the Sox traded George Kell to the Chicago White Sox.
 He moved to left field when Ted Williams was sidelined by a virus infection in his right lung.
-Upon Williams' return, he began platooning at first with Harry Agganis (despite the fact that both were left-handed batters) until he was shifted back to second base in the beginning of August.
+Upon Williams' return, Goodman began platooning at first with Harry Agganis (despite the fact that both were left-handed batters) until he was shifted back to second base in the beginning of August.